For most companies, a localized website is a must if they want to find new customers and retain existing ones.

 8. You want the SEO benefits.

 Your website is more than a platform for customers to engage and transact with your brand.
 You also reap SEO benefits from online content, which boosts search rankings and organic traffic.

-Making your content available in new languages will attract new customers, grow your website traffic, and ultimately lead to conversions.
-Conversions need not be limited to on-site transactions.
-Even non-transactional websites benefit from translation in the form of completed contact forms, informational downloads, and phone calls to sales reps.
+Making your content available in new languages will attract new customers, increase your website traffic, and ultimately lead to conversions.
+Conversions need not be limited to on-site transactions, but lead generations and on-site engagement are also meaningful.
+Even non-transactional websites benefit from translation in the form of completed contact forms, informational downloads, and a reduced amount of customer support call centers.

 10. You want to deliver a world-class customer experience.

 Giving your multilingual and global customers an authentic online experience is the best reason to translate your website and can incorporate any or all the reasons above.

 When you want to make new customers aware of your brand, support offerings you already provide, or do a better job of serving a market than your competitors, you do so by giving customers a CX that's just as good as your origin website's.
 Your customers don't just deserve that stellar experience-they expect it.
 Don't let them down.

 Did any of these reasons stand out to you?
 Get fast and easy website translation using a combination of artificial intelligence, translation memory, and algorithmic translation.
 MotionPoint’s Adaptive Translation™ delivers human-quality translations while saving you up to 60%.